Little York Road

-The proposed extension of the main segment (east-west) would go from Westgreen Blvd (its current western terminus) to Porter Road.
+The proposed extension of the main segment (east-west) would go from Westgreen Boulevard (its current western terminus) to Porter Road.

 The middle segment of the street, referred to as "East Little York Road," is a short, east–west path from C.E.
-King Parkway and curves into Churchill Oaks Ln.
+King Parkway and curves into Churchill Oaks Lane.
 This portion is 0.8 miles long.

 The east segment begins at the North Sam Houston Parkway and concludes at Pineland Road at Sheldon Lake.
 This is the shortest of the three segments at 0.3 miles long.